Back to The Triumph

 • practice , reparation, and mercy

-The Vatican II antichurch, structures, and contradictory traditionalist responses do not define the future of .
+The Vatican II antichurch, structures, and contradictory traditionalist half-measures do not define the future of .
 Christ defines it.

-The City of God in glory is not a metaphor.
+The City of God in glory is not metaphor.
 It is the promised end of the faithful.
 The endures now because final victory is certain.
+The city of man will not inherit the future.
+The Bride will.

 Footnotes